 Ever browsed The Non-Clinical PT and wondered if it’s a good gig?
 I’ll be honest: it really is.
+I have been able to use my physical therapy experience in a totally new way, and I LOVE IT.
 Running TNCPT is the most fun job I’ve ever had in my life, and I’ve been more financially successful with it than anything else in my life!
 Blogging makes a great side hustle for physical therapists, or really any rehab professional—and, if you play your cards right, it can easily evolve to become your main job!
 Online businesses can be monetized by making courses, selling products, promoting others’ goods/services (affiliate marketing), and all sorts of other strategies.

 - Passive income.
 Once you hit a certain point, your income is fairly passive.
 Running an online business is the only viable way to make passive income by using your existing therapy skills and experience.
 There is no feeling quite like being at dinner and getting a notification that you just made money!